augustoliks/kubernetes-playground/README.md

 kubectl exec -it <pod-name> -- bash
 ```

-follow main process in POD (like logs, but with stdin available)
+Follow main process in POD (like logs, but with stdin available)

 ```bash
 kubectl attach -it <pod-name>